An account of the time when Paul had difficulties fitting into any of his trousers (and other subsequent events not unrelated) (The first Paul story)

 ‘Hello?’ came a troubled voice.

 ‘Who are you?
 Are you in there?
 Where are you?’
-The doorknob rattled again; one of the burning components fell from the sun onto the carpet and the man rushed over to put it out.
-‘Hello?’ the voice asked again, as the man squatted down to extend his leg and scoop away what had fallen to the carpet.
+The doorknob rattled again; one of the burning components fell from the sun onto the carpet and Paul rushed over to put it out.
+‘Hello?’ the voice asked again, as Paul squatted down to extend his leg and scoop away what had fallen to the carpet.

 ‘But what do you mean?
 What sorts of questions are those to ask me?’